 - Regression testing environment.
 It helps ensure that any adjustments you make positively impact the overall performance of the software.

-Who Sets Up a Test Environment?
+Who Is Responsible for Setting Up and Managing a Test Environment?

 There are discussions about how many environments a particular project really needs.
 As always, it depends.
 One project may only have a staging environment while another may require four or five test environments for proper examination.
 There’s no universal rule to cover the number of test environments for any project and product.